dwijnand/sbt-travisci/README.md

 ## Detail

+- `isTravisBuild in Global` will be automatically be set to `true` if the current build is running under Travis CI.
-`crossScalaVersions in ThisBuild` will be automatically set to the scala versions in `.travis.yml`.  `scalaVersion in ThisBuild` will be automatically set to the `last` version in `crossScalaVersions`, and so by default, sbt will assume you want to develop under the *last* version listed in `.travis.yml`:
+- `crossScalaVersions in ThisBuild` will be automatically set to the scala versions in `.travis.yml`, falling back (with warnings) to the value of `crossScalaVersions in Global` if it can't be found or parsed properly.
+- `scalaVersion in ThisBuild` will be automatically set to `TRAVIS_SCALA_VERSION` if `isTravisBuild` is true, otherwise to the `last` version in `crossScalaVersions`, and so by default, sbt will assume you want to develop under the *last* version listed in `.travis.yml`.

+### Example

+Given a `.travis.yml` of:

 ```yaml
 scala: